MicrosoftDocs/cpp-docs/docs/mfc/reference/cwnd-class.md

 >  This member function is called by the framework to allow your application to handle a Windows message.
 The parameters passed to your function reflect the parameters received by the framework when the message was received.
 If you call the base-class implementation of this function, that implementation will use the parameters originally passed with the message and not the parameters you supply to the function.

 ##  <a name="onupdateuistate"></a>  CWnd::OnUpdateUIState
- Called to to change the user interface (UI) state for the specified window and all its child windows.
+ Called to change the user interface (UI) state for the specified window and all its child windows.

 ```
 afx_msg void OnUpdateUIState(